bryanparthum/environmental_economics/case_studies/case_study_1/README.md

 # The Travel Cost Model
 To get started with the replication (after installing *R*, *RStudio*, and cloning/downloading the repository), navigate in your file explorer (or equivalent) to `environmental_economics\case_studies\case_study_1` and double click on (open) the markdown file `travel_cost.Rmd`.
 This will prompt your machine to open the file in *RStudio*.
 The markdown document includes all the instructions and code to estimate a travel cost model from [Seller, Stoll, and Chavas (1985)](https://bryanparthum.github.io/environmental_economics/case_studies/case_study_1/Seller_et_al_1985_LandEcon-travel_cost.pdf).
 Follow the steps outlined in the markdown document, and submit the resulting .pdf for grading.
 The points for each step are stated next to each graded section.

+# License
+The software code contained within this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
+Any data and figures are made available under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.